2022 Texas State Bobcats football team

 The 2022 Texas State Bobcats football team represented Texas State University as a member of the Sun Belt Conference during the 2022 NCAA Division I FBS football season.
-They will be led by head coach Jake Spavital, who will be coaching his fourth season with the team.
-The Bobcats will play their home games at Bobcat Stadium in San Marcos, Texas.
+They were led by head coach Jake Spavital, who would be coaching his fourth season and final with the team.
+The Bobcats played their home games at Bobcat Stadium in San Marcos, Texas.

+Despite starting the season with a promising record of 3–3, the Bobcats would finish the season going 1–5, with three of these losses being by a touchdown or less, to finish with an overall record of 4–8.
+Spavital was fired on November 27, going 13–35 through four seasons as the program's head coach.